saggy6210/Dkatalis_test/README.md

 Answer: I choose Terraform for provisioning and bootstrapping of instance because Terraform is IaC, Code reuse, it's plays important role in versioning, its maintain the state of infrastructure so that we can provision the infrastucture in incrementally.
 It will enable you to rebuild/change and track changes to infrastructure with ease.

 2. How did you choose to secure ElasticSearch?
 Why?

-The Elasticsearch security features enable you to secure a cluster/host.
+Answer: The Elasticsearch security features enable you to secure a cluster/host.
 You can password-protect your data as well as implement more advanced security measures such as encrypting communications, role-based access control, IP filtering, and auditing.
 For security concern I choose to secure elasticsearch.

 Following stpes has been followed to enable security on elasticsearch after provisioning elasticsearch host and remote execution of ES installation.

+sh```
 $/usr/share/elasticsearch/bin/elasticsearch-certutil  ca
 This tool assists you in the generation of X.509 certificates and certificate signing requests for use with SSL/TLS in the Elastic stack.